 Charles Duhigg opens the book with the example of Lisa.
 Lisa changed her smoking habit when she felt she had to change to accomplish her goals (what Tony Robbins calls “leverage”).

-Lisa still has powerful craving to overeat when she sees images of food, but there’s new brain activity in what’s supposedly the region of inhibition and self control.
+Lisa still has powerful cravings to overeat when she sees images of food, but there’s new brain activity in what’s supposedly the region of inhibition and self control.

 Charles Duhigg says habits can be changed -if we understand how they work-.